 The crawl space could be fully encapsulated, thereby limiting the movement of air and moisture from the surrounding environment into the building through the crawl space.
 This encapsulation can be done using vapor barriers.
 The crawl space can also be fully vented, allowing a greater flow of air between the environment and the building.
 The requirements for the crawl space design depends on the choice of the homeowner and the weather conditions.

-Having a crawl space is vital as it gives the needed room for designers to fix important plumbing, duct work, and other important equipment that can improve the safety and comfort of your home This space provides easy access to sewage systems during repairs.
+Having a crawl space is vital as it gives the needed room for designers to fix important plumbing, ductwork, and other important equipment that can improve the safety and comfort of your home This space provides easy access to sewage systems during repairs.
 Also, Houses with crawl space have a cooler temperature, especially in warmer climates.

 Even though crawl spaces have many advantages, the recurring problem with crawl spaces is moisture accumulation.
-When there is heave rain, or snow, the crawl space vapor content increases, making it more humid.
-This accumulation of water in and around the crawl space leads to a foul odor emanating from the crawl space: This smell is strong, diffused through the whole building and persists even after spraying air fresheners.
+When there are heavy rain, or snow, the crawl space vapor content increases, making it more humid.
+This accumulation of water in and around the crawl space leads to a foul odor emanating from the crawl space: This smell is strong, diffused through the whole building, and persists even after spraying air fresheners.
 This is because the smell is only indicating the presence of a bigger issue.

-So the most effective way of handling crawl space air is to first of all remove water from the crawl space, I.e to ensure the crawl space is dry.
+So the most effective way of handling crawl space air is to, first of all, remove water from the crawl space, I.e to ensure the crawl space is dry.
 Secondly after draining and ensuring the crawl space is dry, provide a steady supply of dry clean air circulating the crawl space.

 The crawl space can be kept dry by using an air mover, the air mover is a device that primarily removes water by blowing air towards the affected area at a very high speed.
 This dries up the wet crawl space quickly, removing the excess water from it by vaporization.
 To further prevent water accumulation in the crawl space it may be necessary to fully encapsulate the crawl space.

 In the buying and installation of dehumidifiers, the size of the crawl space must be taken into consideration.
-A smaller crawl space will require a small sized dehumidifier while a large crawl space can accommodate any size of dehumidifiers.
+A smaller crawl space will require a small-sized dehumidifier while a large crawl space can accommodate any size of dehumidifiers.
 The installation must be done by a certified professional to avoid accidents and damage to the building.